flutter/website/src/docs/cookbook/testing/unit/introduction.md

 In this example, create two files: `counter.dart` and `counter_test.dart`.

-The `counter.dart` file will contain a class that you want to test and resides in the `lib` folder.
-The `counter_test.dart` file will contain the tests themselves and lives inside the `test` folder.
+The `counter.dart` file contains a class that you want to test and resides in the `lib` folder.
+The `counter_test.dart` file contains the tests themselves and lives inside the `test` folder.

 In general, test files should reside inside a `test` folder located at the root